BritishMachineVisionAssociation/BMVC2021/authors/faq.md

         </tr>
         <tr>
             <td>
-                <strong>Note:</strong> It is very important that you declare your conflict domains, both your current institution and those you have collaborated with, by the Paper Submission Deadline of Friday 25th June 2021.
+                <strong>Note:</strong> It is very important that you declare your conflict domains, both your current institution and those you have collaborated with, by the Paper Submission Deadline.
 Conflict domains are crucial in ensuring review integrity, and therefore should be treated with the same rigour you would otherwise apply to your paper.
 BMVC operates a conflict checking policy, and <strong>any paper found to have an undeclared or incorrect institutional conflict will be summarily rejected</strong>.
 Please read the following instructions very carefully to complete your conflict domain information.<br/><br/>